Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Decorated diagrams

+\begin{Remark} To better understand the conditions on the blocks of decorations listed in (D2) and (D4)(c), see Figure \ref{fig:strip}.
+In diagrams (A) and (B), since the \textbf{a}-value is greater than 1, then the two $\bullet$ on the edge $\{3,1'\}$ form a single block.
+In (C) and (D), the two $\bullet$ are in the same strip, so they belong to the same block, while in (E) they form two distinct blocks. \end{Remark}

-We say that two concrete decorated pseudo \textit{k}-diagrams are $\Omega$-\textit{equivalent} if we can isotopically deform one diagram into the other in a way that any intermediate diagram is also a concrete pseudo \textit{k}-diagram decorated as above, and the relative vertical positions of the blocks are preserved.
+We say that two concrete decorated pseudo \textit{k}-diagrams are $\Omega$-\textit{equivalent} if we can isotopically deform one diagram into the other in a way that any intermediate diagram is also a concrete pseudo \textit{k}-diagram decorated as above, and the relative vertical positions of the decorations in each block are preserved (i.e., the adjacency of the decorations is preserved).
+In addition, two diagrams with $\ab$-value equal to 1 are $\Omega$-\textit{equivalent} if furthermore, in any of their strip partitions, as well as in those of any intermediate diagram, the number of $L$ and $R$-strips and their relative positions are preserved; see Figure~\ref{fig:strip}.

 \begin{Definition} A $LR$-\textit{decorated pseudo k-diagram} is defined to be an equivalence class of $\Omega$-equivalent concrete decorated pseudo $k$-diagrams.
 We denote the set of $LR$-decorated pseudo $k$-diagrams by $\TLR$. \end{Definition}